 Our research focuses on increasing our understanding of the eye disorders of our patients so we can optimize their care and treatment.
 We strive to provide specific information about child eye diseases and the visual disability associated with each disease.

-Having four full-time pediatric ophthalmologists, a fulltime pediatric ophthalmology fellowship program, two PhD vision scientists and state-of-the-art technology, Seattle Children’s Hospital is well-positioned to provide eye care for children with routine or complex eye problems across the Northwest region.
+Having four full-time pediatric ophthalmologists, a fulltime pediatric optometrist, two PhD vision scientists and state-of-the-art technology, Seattle Children’s Hospital is well-positioned to provide eye care for children with routine or complex eye problems across the Northwest and WAMI region.